 Characteristics and Uses of Full-Grain Leather

-Full-grain cowhide can be characterized by its smooth and luxurious surface.
+Its smooth and luxurious surface can characterize full-grain leather bags, or shoes, or whatever product.
 You can say, it’s the best and most desirable type of leather that one can ever get.

-It´s not sanded, buffed or snuffed to remove any organic or natural marks from its surface.
-The fibres are highly durable and stable because the grain has not been abstracted.
+It's not sanded, buffed or snuffed to remove any organic or natural marks from its surface.
+The fibers are highly durable, and stable, because the grain has not been abstracted.

 Which Part Of The Hide Is Full-Grain Leather?

 Full-grain leather comes from the layer of the skin just under the hair.
-It is made from the outermost layer of the hide, where the structure of fibres tightly interlinked which makes it very durable.
-Whether its cow, kangaroo or any other animal, the leather contains the whole hide of the animal.
+It is made from the outermost layer of the hide, where the structure of fibers tightly interlinked which makes it very durable.
+Whether it's cow, kangaroo, sheep, donkey or any other animal, the leather contains the whole hide of the animal.

 What’s The Difference Between Full Grain and Genuine Leather?

 It’s quite easy to misunderstand genuine and full-grain leather as the same.
-But they are different.
+But they actually are different.

-- Full-grain is the best quality grade of leather you can get.
+- Full grain leather is the best quality grade of leather you can get.
 It comes from the top layer of the hide and contains all-natural grain.
 The leather is worth buying.

-- Genuine leather generally is not always made up of real leather, hence the quality can be an issue.
+- Genuine leather is not always made of real leather, or it's not the full grain, hence the quality can be an issue.

-- Genuine Leather usually doesn’t last for a long time in comparison to higher-quality leather.
-You will often find it in shoes from a lower-priced department or bags in the lower-priced range.
+- Genuine Leather rarely lasts for a long time compared to high-quality leather.
+You will often find it in leather shoes from a lower-priced department or some genuine leather bags in the lower-priced range.

-If you are searching for a product that will last with you for a long time and look better with each passing year, going for full-grain leather can be your best choice.
+If you are searching for a leather product that will last with you for a long time and look better with each passing year, going for full-grain leather bags can be your best choice.